-Smooth and crave-worthy, you won't believe these chocolate coconut date balls are refined sugar-free and vegan.
-Keep a container of these energy-packed fudge bites in the freezer for anytime you want an indulgent but healthy sweet treat.
+Smooth and fudgy, these chocolate coconut date balls with walnuts and almond extract are so easy to make.
+Keep a container of these refined sugar-free fudge bites in the freezer for anytime you want an indulgent whole food dessert or sweet treat.

 Want to save this post?